Shoulder dislocation

 Shoulder dislocations do not affect everyone equally.
 Certain profiles are at much greater risk.

-This dramatic difference can be explained by several factors: young people's tissues are more elastic (which promotes recurrence), their activity levels are generally higher, and they have more years ahead of them in which to be exposed to new risky situations.
+This dramatic difference can be explained by several factors: young people's tissues are more elastic, which promotes recurrence; their activity levels are generally higher; and they have more years ahead of them in which to be exposed to new risk situations.

-Athletes are on the front line Sports such as hockey, football, volleyball, gymnastics, and rock climbing pose a high risk.
-Any activity involving contact, possible falls, or rapid overhead arm movements increases vulnerability.
+Athletes are at the forefront when it comes to shoulder dislocations.
+Sports such as hockey, football, volleyball, gymnastics, and rock climbing pose a high risk.
+Any activity involving contact, possible falls, or rapid movements of the arm above the head increases vulnerability.

-If you recognize yourself in one of these profiles and have just experienced your first dislocation, your priority is clear: invest in comprehensive rehabilitation to prevent your shoulder from repeatedly "popping out."
+If you recognize yourself in one of these profiles and have just experienced your first dislocation, your priority is clear: invest in comprehensive rehabilitation to prevent your shoulder from dislocating repeatedly.

 What are the symptoms of a dislocated shoulder?